klingtnet/klingtnet.github.io/content/articles/2022-10-07-git-worktree.md

 ## Existing repository

-Let's assume that you're in some repository that you cloned a while a go and you now want to switch to a different branch without committing your local changes.
+Let's assume that you're in some repository that you cloned a while a go and now you want to switch to a different branch without having to commit your local changes.
-We can do that by creating a new worktree like this:
+We can do that by creating a new _worktree_ like this:

 ```sh
 $ git worktree add ../repository.feat-x origin/feat-x
 ```

 This will create a copy, which shares the same `.git` data, in `../repository.feat-x` at branch `origin/feat-x`.
-You can choose whichever branch you like, but it's sensible to not add the worktree inside the existing repository because you would need to ignore the new directory then.
+It's sensible to not add the worktree inside the existing repository because then you would need to ignore the worktree directory.

 Checking out a new branch when creating a worktree is also very easy, just pass `-b my-branch-name`, that's it.

 If you're done with your work you can remove your worktree like